 The table below provides basic info about the coverage provided in each Lexus extended warranty plan:

 |Extra Care Powertrain||4 years/50,000 miles|

-Lexus owners have complained of these common issues on RepairPal, which provided repair cost estimates.
+Lexus owners have complained about some common unexpected issues on RepairPal, which provided repair cost estimates.

 |Lexus Repair||Estimated Cost|